Special routes of U.S. Route 24: Washington business loop

-Before the business route was established, US 24 ran through Washington, Illinois.
+Before the business route was established, US 24 ran through Washington.
 By 1994, a bypass was under construction.
 It was eventually finished in 1995 and was then designated as US 24.
 The old alignment was later signed as US 24 Bus.

 Logansport business loop

-U.S. Route 24 Business (US 24 Bus.) is a business route of US 24.
+U.S. Route 24 Business (US 24 Bus.) is a business route of US 24 from Dunkirk to New Waverly, Indiana.
 At a partial cloverleaf interchange in Dunkirk, US 24 turns south onto US 35.
 Market Street continues east as US 24 Bus.
 Entering Logansport, the road briefly curves south and then back east toward downtown.
 After crossing the Eel River and entering downtown, US 24 Bus. splits into a one-way pair.
 Eastbound traffic continues to use Market Street, while westbound travels along 24th Street, Broadway, and Eel River Avenue.
 After the pair, the business route continues east on two-way traffic.
 After leaving Logansport, the road becomes Logansport Road for the rest of the business route.
 Also, the road begins to parallel the north bank of the Wabash River.
 After meandering along the river, the business route ends at US 24 (Hoosier Heartland Highway).
 The road continues east toward Peru with no designations.